 At night, stay at the renovated The Lodge at Route 66, which was a longtime hotel along Route 66 but has been renovated with new furnishings, mattresses, linens and more.
 Then, leave your car behind as you head to the train depot to ride the Grand Canyon Railway for the final 65-mile stretch to the Grand Canyon.

-You'll board in Williams, Ariz., where you'll learn vegetable oil literally fuels the railway’s Locomotive No. 29 and No. 4960, also known as the French Fry Express.
+You’ll learn vegetable oil literally fuels the railway’s Locomotive No. 4960, also known as the French Fry Express.
 Collected from restaurants in the Grand Canyon, Phoenix and Williams, Ariz., the recycled oil emits 50 percent less carbon emissions than diesel fuel.
 In addition, passengers who take the train to the Grand Canyon’s South Rim reduce vehicle pollution and traffic by an estimated 70,000 cars per year.

 But riding the train is also just plain fun.
 Back in the day, President Theodore Roosevelt and John Muir paid $3.95 to ride on the rails.
 Today, the Old West lives on with staged train robberies and cowboy sing-alongs.